ishsharm0/learn-anything/README.md

 # Learn Anything

-Interactive lessons for any topic.
-Built with Next.js.
+Interactive lessons for any topic built with Next.js.

 ## Features